apester/neurodynex3/doc/exercises/adex-model.rst

 Question: Firing pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~
 * When you simulate the model with the default parameters, it produces the voltage trace shown above.
 Describe that firing pattern.
-Use the terminology of Fig. 6.1 in `Chapter 6.1 <http://neuronaldynamics.epfl.ch/online/Ch6.S1.html>`_
+Use the terminology of Fig. 6.1 in `Chapter 6.1 <http://neuronaldynamics.epfl.ch/online/Ch6.S1.html>`_.

 * Call the function :func:`.AdEx.simulate_AdEx_neuron` with different parameters and try to create **adapting**, **bursting** and **irregular** firing patterns.
-Table 6.1 in `Chapter 6.1 <http://neuronaldynamics.epfl.ch/online/Ch6.S2.html>`_ provides a starting point for your explorations.
+Table 6.1 in `Chapter 6.2 <http://neuronaldynamics.epfl.ch/online/Ch6.S2.html>`_ provides a starting point for your explorations.

 * In order to better understand the dynamics, it is useful to observe the joint evolution of ``u`` and ``w`` in a phase diagram.
 Use the function :func:`.AdEx.plot_adex_state` to get more insights.
-Fig. 6.3 in `Chapter 6 Section 2 <http://neuronaldynamics.epfl.ch/online/Ch6.S2.html>`_ shows a few trajectories in the phase diagram.
+Fig. 6.3 in `Chapter 6.2 <http://neuronaldynamics.epfl.ch/online/Ch6.S2.html>`_ shows a few trajectories in the phase diagram.

 .. note::

     If you want to set a parameter to 0, Brian still expects a unit.
 Therefore use ``a=0*b2.nS`` instead of ``a=0``.

 If you do not specify any parameter, the following default values are used: